mikolajroszak/qsp-protocol-node/deployment/local/README.md

 If the output matches your original password, the latter is correctly set.
 Otherwise, launching the audit node will fail.

-1. If you would like to proceed with Infura as a back-end (default), sign up on https://infura.io/register, record the token (e.g., in  `https://mainnet.infura.io/v3/abcdefg`, `abcdefg` is the token), and set the environment variable `ETH_AUTH_TOKEN` to this token.
+1. If you would like to proceed with Infura as a back-end (default), sign up on https://infura.io/register, create a project, and then check the associated endpoint
+   (something like `https://mainnet.infura.io/v3/abcdefg`).
+The last part of the URL (in our example  `abcdefg`) is the authentication token.
+Copy it and assign it to the environment variable `QSP_ETH_AUTH_TOKEN`.
 If you'd like to use your own endpoint, modify `eth_node/args/endpoint_uri` in `config.yaml` to the endpoint of your choice.

 1. If the location of your keystore file is different from the default one, in `config.yaml`, edit the line `keystore_file: !!str "./keystore/default.json"`